WSWUP/gridwxcomp/paper/paper.md

 ---
-title: 'gridwxcomp: A Python package to evaluate and interpolate biases between station and gridded weather data.'
+title: 'gridwxcomp: A Python package to evaluate and interpolate biases between station and gridded weather data'
 tags:
   - Python
   - hydrology